MetPX/sarracenia/doc/Admin.rst

 The purpose of these conventions is to encourage a reasonably secure means of operating.
 If a message is taken from xs_Alice, then the process doing the reading is responsible for ensuring that it is tagged as coming from Alice on this cluster.
-This prevents certain types of ´spoofing´ as all messages can only be posted by proper owners.
+This prevents certain types of ´spoofing´ as messages can only be posted by proper owners.

 Users and Roles